chralmli/social-media-client/README.md

 This assignment culminated in an open Pull Request on GitHub.
 The Pull Request originated from the `workflow` branch and merged into the default branch of the forked repository.
 The Pull Request showcased the implemented workflows and comprehensive test suite.

-**Note**: Although not part of the graded submission, an optional Pull Request could be opened into the upstream repository's default branch for potential contributions to the larger project.

 ## Conclusion

 This assignment provided an opportunity to apply learned concepts to enhance the quality and maintainability of a software project.
 Implementing efficient workflows, code style enforcement, and robust testing practices contribute to a well-structured and reliable codebase.